websemantics/semantic-dojo/README.md

 - CSS fixes and improve visual for the Tab widget @ 19th Nov 2015
 - Implementation of the Tree widget @ 19th Nov 2015
 - Semantic UI / dijit menus with dijitTooltipDialog via custom class 'dijitTooltipDialogMenu' @ 27th Nov 2015
+- Support for icons in menu items
+- Adding examples for Dropdown Menus using TooltipDialog for Semantic UI and Dijit.

 ### [1.1] - 2015-08-31
 #### Changed